danielbyler/model-describer/README.rst

     # pass to model-describer
     WB = ErrorViz(...cat_df = df, model_df = model_df)

+model-describer uses the prediction methods native to the machine learning method used for training.
+As such, if the trained model fed to model-describer cannot process NaNs, model-describer will also be unable to process those NaNs.

 Managing Output Length
 ------------------------

 Many times, models will have hundreds (or more) of independent variables.
-To select a more managable number of variables,use the keepfeaturelist parameter (present in both functions).
-By feeding in this list you will make the HTML output only print output relating to the specified variables.
+To select a more managable subset of variables, use the keepfeaturelist parameter (present in both functions).
+By feeding in this list the user will make the HTML output only print output relating to the specified variables.

 .. code-block:: python